-Over the last 10 years, the population of the DTES and the city as a whole grew by 10 percent.
+Over the last 10 years, the population of the DTES and the city as a whole grew by 10 per cent (see Figure 3.2).
 Implementation of the plan, and continued growth trends, may result in a potential population of approximately 28,000 to 30,000 by year 2041.
-This growth is dependent on a number of factors, including funding for social housing, and the uptake of marking development in the area.
+This growth is dependent on a number of factors, including funding for social housing, and the uptake of market development in the area.